AllenPangilinan/AllenPangilinan/README.md

 # Hi there, I'm Allen Edward Pangilinan! 👋

 I'm passionate about coding and skilled in database management.
 I love solving complex problems and crafting elegant solutions.
-My journey in tech began with the BS Information Technology program.
+My journey in tech began with the BS Computer Science program.

 ## Education

-- **BS Information Technology**
+- **BS Computer Science**
   - New Era University
   - 2022-Present